alexa-samples/skill-sample-nodejs-salesforce/README.md

 ## Objectives

-Together, we'll build a skill that is invoked with the name Salesforce Demo".
+Together, we'll build a skill that is invoked with the name Salesforce Demo.

 ```text
 Alexa, open Salesforce Demo